jyntran/aws-cert/notes/developer-associate.md

 - if terminated by you, charged for complete hour

 Dedicated hosts
-- to support regulatory requirements and for those with no support for multi-tenant virtualization
+- to support regulatory requirements and where multi-tenant virtualization is not an option
 - can be purchased on demand or as a reservation

 Instance types